English Civil War: Parliamentary concerns and the Petition of Right

 Many concerns were raised over Charles's marriage in 1625 to a Roman Catholic French princess, Henrietta Maria.
 Parliament refused to assign him the traditional right to collect customs duties for his entire reign, deciding instead to grant it only on a provisional basis and negotiate with him.

 Charles, meanwhile, decided to send an expeditionary force to relieve the French Huguenots, whom French royal troops held besieged in La Rochelle.
 Such military support for Protestants on the Continent potentially alleviated concerns about the King's marriage to a Catholic.
-However, Charles's insistence on giving command of the English force to his unpopular royal favourite George Villiers, the Duke of Buckingham, undermined that support.
+However, Charles's insistence on giving command of the English force to his unpopular royal favorite George Villiers, the Duke of Buckingham, undermined that support.
 Unfortunately for Charles and Buckingham, the 1627 relief expedition proved a fiasco, and Parliament, already hostile to Buckingham for his monopoly on royal patronage, opened impeachment proceedings against him.
 Charles responded by dissolving Parliament.
 This saved Buckingham but confirmed the impression that Charles wanted to avoid Parliamentary scrutiny of his ministers.

 Having dissolved Parliament and unable to raise money without it, the king assembled a new one in 1628.
 (The elected members included Oliver Cromwell, John Hampden, and Edward Coke.)
 The new Parliament drew up a Petition of Right, which Charles accepted as a concession to obtain his subsidy.
-The Petition made reference to Magna Carta, but did not grant him the right of tonnage and poundage, which Charles had been collecting without Parliamentary authorisation since 1625.
+The Petition made reference to Magna Carta, but did not grant him the right of tonnage and poundage, which Charles had been collecting without Parliamentary authorization since 1625.
 Several more active members of the opposition were imprisoned, which caused outrage; one, John Eliot, subsequently died in prison and came to be seen as a martyr for the rights of Parliament.